Wait-Free SPSC Queues in Java

 Total: ~40 cycles

-5Γ— fewer CPU cycles per operation.
+5× fewer CPU cycles per operation.
 That gap only grows when you multiply it by tens or hundreds of millions of messages per second.

 When to use wait-free SPSC

-Wait-free SPSC queues are perfect for scenarios where you have exactly one producer thread and one consumer thread, and you need maximum performance with predictable latency.
+Wait-free SPSC (Single-Producer Single-Consumer) queues are perfect for scenarios where you have exactly one producer thread and one consumer thread, and you need maximum performance with predictable latency.
 Exchange gateways feeding strategy engines represent a classic use case, where market data ingestion requires a single decoding thread producing normalized ticks that a single strategy thread consumes.
 Network I/O to processing threads follows the same pattern, with packet handling and protocol decoding happening on dedicated threads that feed processing pipelines.
 Audio and video pipelines benefit from SPSC queues between decoder and renderer stages, where each stage runs on a dedicated thread.
 Logging systems where application threads write to a single log writer thread, and telemetry collectors where instrumentation threads feed a single aggregator thread, both represent ideal SPSC scenarios.

-Wait-free SPSC is not suitable when you have multiple producers, which requires the MPSC pattern instead, or multiple consumers, which requires the MPMC pattern.
+Wait-free SPSC is not suitable when you have multiple producers, which requires the MPSC (Multi-Producer Single-Consumer) pattern instead, or multiple consumers, which requires the MPMC (Multi-Producer Multi-Consumer) pattern.
 It cannot handle dynamic thread counts because SPSC is strict: exactly one producer and one consumer must be designated at design time.
 For low-throughput systems processing less than 100,000 operations per second, the synchronized approach is fine and simpler, as the performance benefits of wait-free coordination don't justify the added complexity.

 The rule of thumb: If you have exactly one producer and one consumer, and you need maximum performance with predictable latency, use wait-free SPSC.
 It's the fastest queue you can reasonably build on the JVM without dropping into native code.